k3tchup/google_drive_sync/readme.md

 [x] store the tokens in a keyring service (use a python module for this)

+[x] delete files remotely

+[x] store the token.json contents in a key vault

 [ ] progress estimates for large downloads and uploads (both large by size and by number of files)

 [ ] write export function to export google apps content.  need to adjust the mime type for the correct content.  examples below